 I am a Statistics PhD student at the London School of Economics, interested in using Bayesian methods, machine learning, and computational tools to solve complex problems in risk assessment, toxicology, and healthcare analytics.
-My advisors are Dr. Sara Geneletti, Dr. Kostas Kalogeropoulos, and Dr. Francesca Panero.
-My research focuses on developing robust statistical models to improve decision-making in health, toxicology, and risk.
+My advisors are Dr. Sara Geneletti and Dr. Francesca Panero.
+My research focuses on developing robust statistical models to improve decision-making in health, pharmacology/biotech, toxicology, and risk.

 Some of my past projects have included the following: